Say bye to mega-weddings and hello to micro-weddings

 4. What about other wedding-related activities? (e.g gatecrash, tea ceremony, group photo-taking)

-Couples would need to adhere to the prevailing gathering size limit of 5 people.
+You can conduct gatecrash and tea ceremony as long as couples adhere to the prevailing gathering size limit of 5 people.
 That means that you can only have 5 visitors in your house at any one time.
 And if you are doing gatecrash in the hotel, you got to make sure that there are only a maximum of 5 people gathering in one room.

 Our own ministers have posted photos on social media where there are more than 5 people in the photo but are all 1-metre apart from each other.
 So, I guess the rules aren’t that strict when it comes to outdoor photoshoots?